Will Outdoor Concerts and Events be the First to Make a Big Comeback in 2021?

 While we’re focusing more on concerts and other large events, we’d have to imagine that similar statistics would stand.
 In order for event planners, performers, and venues to begin to profit from large-scale events again, the public has to feel comfortable attending them.
 We’ll be interested to see how public perception changes as the vaccine rollout continues and time passes.
 Hopefully this also means that by the fall, everything will feel — and be — a lot safer.

-What Changes to Expect for Concerts and Events in 2021
+What Changes to Expect for Outdoor Concerts and Events in 2021

 We talked about it briefly here, but experts believe that we’ll see a few changes when it comes to the logistics of events and concerts.
 In fact, the UK will be testing non-socially distanced music festivals with up to 5,000 people on May 2nd, coordinated by music promoter Festival Republic.
 But for now and the foreseeable future, we expect temperature checks at the door, limited attendance allowances, social distancing measures being enforced, sanitation stations scattered throughout the event, bathroom limitations, fewer (if any) concessions sold, among other changes.
 It’s also likely that tickets won’t be for sale months in advance any longer — for a while, at least.
 Since we don’t know what’s happening from month to month, it’s difficult to plan way ahead of time.
 Expect more “pop-up” options to take place if things continue to positively progress.